Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Introduces a keyphrase position tracking tool that gives insight into how your content ranks in the search results.
-Powered by Wincher.
 * Improves the user direction in the configuration workout.
 * Adds a sleep interval to the WP CLI index command to limit server load while this command is running.
 Props to [roborourke](https://github.com/roborourke).
-* Optimizes and compresses several `.png` images to reduce their size.
-Props to [lowwebtech](https://github.com/lowwebtech).

 Bugfixes: